-WordPress is undoubtedly most popular user-friendly blogging platform and CMS system, having extensive plugin directory.
+WordPress is undoubtedly the most popular user-friendly blogging platform and CMS system, having an extensive plugin directory.
 But, it is not only the favorite platform used by the businesses; also it stands top on the hacker’s list.
 That’s why WordPress sites are the most vulnerable sites and WordPress site hacking is much more common than we’d think it to be.

-There are few preventive steps you’ve to take in order to secure your website.
+There are a few preventive steps you’ve to take in order to secure your website.
 So, I plan to provide some of the simple tips that can help you secure your WordPress site.
-Here’re the tips you’ve to keep in your mind:

-- Choose different admin username
+Choose different admin username

-Never choose “admin” as a default username for administrator login.
+Never choose “admin” as a default username for the administrator login.
 This is too easy to guess by anyone, especially hackers.
 Instead, choose a different or something unpredictable name.
 It is one of the easiest ways to make their assumption complicated and to secure your site against brute force attacks.

 You can set this during installation and once it set it can’t be changed.
-To do so, you’ve to create a new administrator account with a different username and delete original administrator account.
+To do so, you’ve to create a new administrator account with a different username and delete the original administrator account.

 Pick Secure Password

 The mistake most people make is choosing common, easy to guess passwords.
 Instead of using passwords like“123456”, “admin123”, “admin”, you need to make your password strong.
-Include symbols, numbers, and combination of letters to improve its strength.
+Include symbols, numbers, and combinations of letters to improve its strength.

-- Enable 2-Factor Authentication
+Enable 2-Factor Authentication

-- Limit login attempt
+Limit login attempt

 The best way used by a hacker to invade security of your site is brute-forcing of passwords.
 Normally, anyone can make multiple attempts at guessing passwords and if you allow them to access your site multiple times, indirectly you give them a chance to succeed.

 What’s the solution?
-Set limit of login attempt.
-You can install plugins such as Login Lockdown or iThemes Security that restricts the incorrect login attempts and you get notification for unauthorized login activity.
+Set limit of the login attempt.
+You can install plugins such as Login Lockdown or iThemes Security that restricts the incorrect login attempts and you get a notification for unauthorized login activity.

-- Disable directory listing- .htaccess
+Disable directory listing- .htaccess